rperciaccante/HomeAssistant_OneControl_Discovery/README.md

 - Tools
   - This flow contains useful tools to help in troubleshooting and enhancements.

 Inside the Discovery flow, there is a node named "Process Configuration" and it contains a number of tools available to you.
-Please familairize yourself with the options before running the tool:
+Please familiarize yourself with the options before running the tool:
 - Save the configurations generated as YAML and JSON, with or without the MQTT Discovery specific content
 - Opt to NOT send to MQTT, to use the tool simply to generate the config files.
 NOTE: You will still need the Monitor flows to handle the messages